-For more information about reporting corrective distributions see: the Guide to Distribution Codes on pages 13 through 15; Notice 89-32, 1989-1 C.B.
+For more information about reporting corrective distributions see: the Guide to Distribution Codes. later: Notice 89-32, 1989-1 C.B.
 671; Notice 88-33, 1988-1 C.B.
 513; Notice 87-77, 1987-2 C.B.
 385; and the Regulations under sections 401(k), 401(m), 402(g), and 457.

 Excess deferrals.
-Excess deferrals under section 402(g) can occur in section 401(k) plans or section 403(b) plans or SARSEPs.
+Excess deferrals under section 402(g) can occur in section 401(k) plans, section 403(b) plans or SARSEPs.
 If distributed by April 15 of the year following the year of deferral, the excess is taxable to the participant in the year of deferral (other than designated Roth contributions), but the earnings are taxable in the year distributed.
 Except for a SARSEP, if the distribution occurs after April 15, the excess is taxable in the year of deferral and the year distributed.
 The earnings are taxable in the year distributed.
 For a SARSEP, excess deferrals not withdrawn by April 15 are considered regular IRA contributions subject to the IRA contribution limits.
 Corrective distributions of excess deferrals are not subject to federal income tax withholding or social security and Medicare taxes.
-For losses on excess deferrals, see Losses, later.
-See the regulations under section 457 for special rules for excess deferrals under governmental section 457(b) plans.
+For losses on excess deferrals, see Losses, below.
+See Regulations section 1.457-4(e) for special rules relating to excess deferrals under governmental section 457(b) plans.